FAIR-FATE: Fair Federated Learning with Momentum: Experiments

 We train a fully connected feed-forward neural network for binary classification on the described datasets with one hidden layer with 10 $tanh$ units.
 On the local clients models, mini-batch stochastic gradient descent and the standard binary cross-entropy loss are used.

-The data instances are split into 60-20-20 for training, validation and test.
+The data instances are split into 60\% for the training set, 20\% for the server's validation set and 20\% for the testing set.
 The training data is divided into private training datasets, one for each client.
 The private training datasets owned by the clients are used to train the local models.
-The validation set is used to calculate the fairness of the models for the fair Momentum update as explained in Section 4.
+The validation set is used to calculate the fairness of the models for the fair Momentum update as explained in the previous sections.
 The testing dataset is used to evaluate the model performance and fairness of the proposed approach and the baselines.
-The results presented correspond to the average values of the last communication round over 10 runs.
-All configuration setups are summarized in Table \ref{table:experiment-setup}. \footnote{Source code can be found at \url{https://github.com/teresalazar13/FAIR-FATE}.}
+The presented results are based on the average values over 10 runs.

-The following algorithms are used as the baselines \footnote{We also implemented the algorithm proposed in \cite{parecido-mehrabi} but did not present the results since it assumed all clients were participating in every round.
-Since in our experimental setup only a small number of clients participates in each round and the data is very heterogeneous, the results were very similar to using a local debiasing strategy such as the baseline FedAvg+LR baseline from \cite{mitigating-bias-fl}.}: